Spilanthes Acmella – The Toothache Plant

 Health Benefits and Uses

-The toothache plants, as its name suggests, is great for toothaches and mouth ailments.
+The toothache plants, as its name suggests, are great for toothaches and mouth ailments.
 Here is a shortlist of its medicinal qualities.

 - Strong Diuretic